Strategoose/gva_publication/README.md

 publication
 jupyter notebook

+## Notes
+The raw data is provided in £m's and the cleaned output data is also given in £m's to preserve as much numerical precision as possible.

 ## Other points
 Where possible I have linked to reputable sources to explain ideas or make cases for use of a particular tool/approach.
 This is in order to make the reasoning more convincing and help paint the repo in a wider context.